 6. I’d hate to be the guy responsible for re-painting the outside of the White House.
 The task requires 570 gallons of paint to cover its exterior surface.

-7. Michelle Obama’s White House vegetable garden includes cauliflower, pac choi, artichoke, buttercrunch lettuce, mustard, broccoli, peppers and more.
+7. During the previous administration, Michelle Obama’s White House vegetable garden included cauliflower, pac choi, artichoke, buttercrunch lettuce, mustard, broccoli, peppers and more.
 No, I don’t know what pac choi is, either.
 (See a complete report from my White House vegetable garden visit.)

 8. The World War II Memorial is one of DC’s newest, having opened in 2004.
 It contains a large fountain, columns with the names of each state and territory, and 4,048 gold stars, each one representing 100 American military deaths during the war.

 9. The construction of the Capitol was the first reality competition show.
 George Washington and Thomas Jefferson (then Secretary of State) created a contest in which the winning architectural designer would get a whopping $500.
 They didn’t like any of the 17 submitted designs and ended up accepting a bid that came in after the deadline from a Scottish doctor named William Thornton.

 10. British troops set fire to the Capitol building in the War of 1812, but rain showers minimized the fire and the damage.
 Mother Nature was on America’s side, clearly.
 Repairs took four years.

 11. The Korean War Veterans Memorial is one of the most unique, because it actually depicts 19 soldiers, seven feet tall and made of stainless steel.
 Members of the Army, Navy, Air Force and Marines are represented in their regular gear, while surrounded by bushes meant to recreate the terrain of Korea.